stanford-futuredata/stk/README.md

 A light-weight PyTorch library for block-sparse matrices and block-sparse matrix multiplication.

 STK is built around a core sparse matrix class ([stk.Matrix](stk/matrix.py)), which uses a hybrid [blocked-CSR-COO](https://arxiv.org/abs/2211.15841) sparse matrix encoding to enable efficient matrix products with sparse inputs and outputs in transposed or non-transposed order.
-The library supports the following operations with `block_size=128`:
+The library supports the following operations:

 ```
 op: transpose or non-transpose